Mercotui/album-head/README.md

 The brands DEEWEE and Soulwax and the images used to derive this work do not belong to me.
-This repository does not host any copyrighted material, it only contains my work that I chose release under the MIT license.
+This repository does not host any copyrighted material, it only contains my work that I chose release under the Creative Commons Attribution 4.0 license.

 I want to give Soulwax all credit for they deserve for creating such a strong musical and visual brand.
 Consider buying their music, or seeing them live, they really put on a great show.